Modified Macdonald polynomials and integrability: Construction of the modified Macdonald polynomials

 In (\ref{eq:Qx})-(\ref{eq:Qz}) the product over $j$ runs from $i$ to $n$, while in the above expressions (\ref{eq:Qx1}) and (\ref{eq:Qz1}) we wrote separately the factor with $j=i$.
-This factor equals to the first product over $k$; it has a simplified form due to the fact that in the column with label $i$ we have $\n_i^k=0$ (since $\s_i^k=0$).
+This factor equals $\prod_{k=1}^{N-1} \binom{\nt_i^{k+1}}{\nt_i^{k}}_t$; it has a simplified form due to the fact that in the column with label $i$ we have $\n_i^k=0$ (since $\s_i^k=0$).
 In the expressions (\ref{eq:Qx1}) and (\ref{eq:Qz1}) we also inserted the coefficients $\chi(\n,\nt)$ and $\chi'(\n,\nt)$, introduced in (\ref{eq:chi1})-(\ref{eq:chip1}).
 The appearance of $\chi(\n,\nt)$ is due to the exponent of $t$ in (\ref{eq:Qx}), more precisely we have: